Official: 6 of 43 missing Mexican students given to army

 The defense department did not immediately respond to a request for comment about the allegations Friday.

-The truth commission report notes that the army registered an anonymous emergency call on Sept.
+The commission report says the army registered an anonymous emergency call on Sept.
 30, 2014, four days after the students’ abduction.
-The caller said the students were being held in a large concrete warehouse in a location described as “Pueblo Viejo.”
+The caller reportedly said the students were being held in a large concrete warehouse in a location described as “Pueblo Viejo.”
 The caller proceeded to describe the location.

 That entry was followed by several pages of redacted material, but that section of the report concluded with the following: “As can be seen, obvious collusion existed between agents of the Mexican state with the criminal group Guerreros Unidos that tolerated, allowed and participated in events of violence and disappearance of the students, as well as the government’s attempt to hide the truth about the events.”